Nick Park: Personal life

 The Daily Telegraph remarked Park has taken on some attributes of Wallace, just "as dog owners come to look like their pets", overexpressing himself, possibly as a result of having to show animators how he wants his characters to behave.

 Park married Mags Connolly at the Gibbon Bridge Hotel near Chipping on 16 September 2016.
+He is not known to have children.
 Although by his own admission, he was not especially interested in football growing up, he has always nominally supported his hometown's local team, Preston North End.